Was Ben Affleck’s Rehab Stay Why He Stepped Down From Directing ‘The Batman’?

 Entertainment Weekly reports that Affleck’s time in rehab did not affect his decision to work on the film.
 While Affleck will not direct the movie, he is still writing a script for the sequel.
 Matt Reeves, known for Dawn of the Planet of the Apes, will take over directing duties.

 Affleck did not elaborate much on his rehab stay.
 Affleck has kept things low-key after his appearance at the Oscars.
-His latest film, Live By Night, flopped at the box office, bringing in just $21 million at the box office.
+His latest film, Live by Night, flopped at the box office, bringing in just $21 million at the box office.

 “I have completed treatment for alcohol addiction; something I’ve dealt with in the past and will continue to confront,” Affleck shared.
 “I want to live life to the fullest and be the best father I can be.
 I want my kids to know there is no shame in getting help when you need it, and to be a source of strength for anyone out there who needs help but is afraid to take the first step.”

-Affleck continued: “I’m lucky to have the love of my family and friends, including my co-parent, Jen, who has supported me and cared for our kids as I’ve done the work I set out to do.
+Affleck continued, “I’m lucky to have the love of my family and friends, including my co-parent, Jen, who has supported me and cared for our kids as I’ve done the work I set out to do.
 This was the first of many steps being taken towards a positive recovery.”

 Affleck will appear as Batman in the upcoming Justice League, which is scheduled to open in theaters on November 17.
-(Check out the newly-released second trailer below)
+Check out the newly-released second trailer below.

 Following his revealing statement, People reports that Affleck returned home to his family in Los Angeles.
 Affleck was spotted dropping off his son, Samuel, at school with Jennifer Garner.
 Affleck looked happy to be with his family and even cracked a smile for the cameras.